Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_classes/02_access_specifiers.rst

 At this point we can say we have created a type that has:

 - an interface (public members) - a way to interact with the object from the outside
-- an implementation (private members) - details how stuff is done, only to be accessed through the interface
+- an implementation (private members) - details how stuff is done, only to be accessed (indirectly) through the interface

+...and this is the key to write code that cooperates with other projects.
+If you use someone else's code (e.g. from a library project) methods can be changed (e.g. library update) and code that uses them will also change its behaviour.
+In this regard methods save us from rewriting the program - all of your code automatically gets indirect update when a library's method implementation is changed.
+You have already wrote code that relies on it - the C++ standard library also gets updates on its specification and compiler vendors continuously work on improving the code inside.

+.. admonition:: note
+    :class: note

+    Library project interfaces are commonly referred to as **API** (application programming interface).
+We can say that the website `cppreference <https://en.cppreference.com/>`_ documents C++ standard library API.

 .. admonition:: tip
     :class: tip

-    For a class that has invariants:
+    Generally, for a class that has invariants:

     - All member variables should be private.
     - Functions which are a part of the class interface should be public.